Anchorsify/Anchorsify.github.io/_pages/Combat.md

 Once you meet one of those requirements, you may hide.
 Hiding is, of course, an action!
 When hidden, you may not be targeted by enemy attacks (because they don't know where you are!).
 It's possible to be hidden from some people, but not others.

-### Hide *(Speed 10)*
+**Hide *(Speed 10)***
-Make a Stealth skill roll; the result becomes your "Stealth TN" (target number), how hard it is to find you.
+<br>Make a Stealth skill roll; the result becomes your "Stealth TN" (target number), how hard it is to find you.
 You are hidden at level 1 Stealth.
 For every time you've hidden in a battle, your future Stealth rolls to hide have a -5 penalty (the third time you hid yourself, you'd have a -10 penalty; this applies even if you're hiding with jutsu or other effects).
 If your stealth TN is ever reduced to 0 or below, you are no longer hidden.

-### Improve Hiding *(Speed 7)*
+**Improve Hiding *(Speed 7)***
-This action may be performed only while hiding at level 1 stealth.
+<br>This action may be performed only while hiding at level 1 stealth.
 You take the time to make sure you're properly hidden and settle into place, moving you up to level 2 stealth.
 In case that wasn't clear, this cannot, by itself, take you from level 2 to level 3 stealth.

 ### Stealth Levels
 There are three levels of stealth, corresponding to different degrees of being hidden.
 Each level has limitations on what can be done in it; for example, in Level 2 and Level 3 Stealth, you cannot move.
 Thus, if you were at Stealth 3, and chose to spend an action moving, you would immediately be dropped to Stealth 1.

-#### Stealth, Level 1
+### Stealth, Level 1
 Stealth 1 is as poorly concealed as you can be while still being unseen by your enemies.
 Your Stealth TN has no bonus at this rank.
 You may move and perform surprise attacks, as well as using items.

-#### Stealth, Level 2
+### Stealth, Level 2
 Stealth 2 corresponds to being fairly well-hidden, having taken the time to adjust yourself and your hiding spot as necessary--you're not sticking your feet out past the edge of the rock you're hiding behind, for example.
 From Stealth 2 you may perform surprise attacks, use items, and prepare and perform sneak attacks.
 At this level of stealth, your Stealth TN has a +5 bonus.

-#### Stealth, Level 3
+### Stealth, Level 3
 Stealth 3 is as well-hidden as you can be.
 You are somehow camouflaged, blending into your environment excellently.
 You may not move, attack, or use items, but your Stealth TN has a +15 bonus.

 ### Searching
 Understandably, situations arise when Ninja want to find other, hidden ninja, or help others in doing so.

-### Search *(Speed 6)*
+**Search *(Speed 6)***
-You look for hidden enemies, using your keen ninja senses.
+<br>You look for hidden enemies, using your keen ninja senses.
 When you make this action, roll your Awareness skill and compare it to the Stealth TNs of all hidden enemies.
 If you get equal to or greater than someone's Stealth TN, you have found them.
 As far as you're concerned, they're no longer in stealth; they cannot perform surprise or sneak attacks against you, you can attack them, and so forth.
 Every time you use a Search action consecutively (without taking a non-Interrupt action between them) you get a stacking +2 bonus.
 Thus, your third attempt to find someone would use your Awareness skill +4.
 If you are the one doing the hiding, you do not automatically know that someone has discovered your hiding place; until they do something indicating they know where you are (such as attacking you, or running straight at you), you think you're still hidden from them.

-### Point Out *(Speed 3)*
+**Point Out *(Speed 3)***
-You indicate where an enemy is hiding, typically by pointing at them and yelling "There he is!" loudly.
+<br>You indicate where an enemy is hiding, typically by pointing at them and yelling "There he is!" loudly.
 This allows anyone else present to make a Search action immediately, as a Speed 0 Interrupt, with an additional +5 bonus.

 ### Actions from Stealth
 As mentioned in Stealth Levels, your options for acting from Stealth are fairly limited, but attacking from Stealth allows for some powerful advantages.